xiuzbl/CIFAR-100-with-shallow-networks/README.md

 6---2 senet blocks

-These ids are corresponding to matrixs displayed under the folder of 'Matrix' and specific architectures of models under the folder of 'Model'.
+These ids are corresponding to matrices displayed under the folder of 'Matrix' and specific architectures of models under the folder of 'Model'.
 I also listed names of true classes and their top 5 proportion of wrong categories under the folder of 'Results'.

 ### Implementation:

 - You can download and click the 'Code.html' to see the detailed implementation.
-- Upload those matrixes use numpy.loadtxt(filename).
+- Upload those matrices use numpy.loadtxt(filename).

 ### Limitations: